Dear Evan Hansen honored with 6 Tony Awards, including Best Musical, on Broadway’s biggest night.

-The early awards had no surprises.
+The early awards revealed no surprises.
 Nigel Hook was given best set design of a play for The Play That Goes Wrong, while Mimi Lien, Natasha, Pierre & The Great Comet of 1812, was honored for set design of a musical.
 Costume design for a musical went to Santo Laquasto for Hello Dolly!, and costumes for a play went to Jane Greenwood for The Little Foxes.
 Lighting Design for a play went to Christopher Akerlind, for his magical design on Indecent.

 Scarlett Johannson presented the Best Featured Actor in a Play to surprise winner Michael Aronov for Oslo, while Sutton Foster presented Gavin Creel with Best Featured Actor in a musical for his outstanding performance in Hello Dolly!
 Creel made his Broadway debut 15 years ago in a co-starring role with Foster in Thoroughly Modern Millie.
 In the press-room he was gracious and thanked his director Jerry Zaks for helping make him funny.

 Cynthia Nixon, winner for Best Featured Actress in a Play, used her moment to call support for people today who refuse to sit back and watch them do it, a reference to the Republicans and the Trump administration.

 Bette Midler presented Best Actress in a play to Laurie Metcalf, best known for her role on the TV show “Roseanne.”
 Metcalf won for her acerbic Nora in A Doll’s House, Part 2, and Rachel Bay Jones won Best Featured Actress in a Musical as the mother in Dear Evan Hansen.